nathanrobinson/BeerRun/README.md

 **For Development (Any Platform):**
 - Git (for version control)
-- Text editor or IDE (Visual Studio Code, Rider, Visual Studio)
+- Text editor or IDE (Xcode, Visual Studio Code, AppCode)

 ### Project Setup